 But for an unbeliever, this is not good news.
 Instead of facing a random nature that does not care about justice, they will face a holy and just God who may even use nature to punish their sin.

-2. Habakkuk anthropomorphizes God – That is a long word which means that Habakkuk attributes human like qualities to God.
+2. Habakkuk anthropomorphizes God – That is a long word that means that Habakkuk attributes human-like qualities to God.
 He describes God as riding horses, shooting a bow, and striking the earth with a rod.
 These are not meant to be taken literally.
-Otherwise how did God get around before horses were created on the sixth day?
+Otherwise, how did God get around before horses were created on the sixth day?

 Although God is hard to comprehend for us, like Habakkuk we should use all of our very limited brain power into trying to understand and describe Him.

 3. We see God’s purposes in His actions around us –